-In Fall and Spring semesters, CO-OPS + CAREERS partners with International Student Services to provide an information session for International students preparing for co-op.
+In Fall and Spring semesters, Co-ops & Careers partners with International Student Services & Engagement to provide an information session for International students preparing for co-op.
 Ask us about the timing of these events.

 Understanding Work Authorization for Co-op and Full-Time Employment

 Use this check-list to be sure you’ve completed all necessary steps to secure work authorization to complete your mandatory co-ops.

 - U.S. resumes may look different than resumes from other countries.
 When applying for co-ops and full-time jobs in the U.S. we recommend following our Resume Resources and working with your Co-op & Career Advisor.

 - U.S. resumes do not include: